qutip/qutip-tensornetwork/README.md

 We are proud to be affiliated with [Unitary Fund](https://unitary.fund) and [NumFOCUS](https://numfocus.org).
 QuTiP development is supported by [Nori's lab](https://dml.riken.jp/) at RIKEN, by the University of Sherbrooke, and by Aberystwyth University, [among other supporting organizations](https://qutip.org/#supporting-organizations).
-Initial work on this project was sponsored by [Google Summer of Code 2021](https://summerofcode.withgoogle.com).

 Installation
 ------------